 1. How many time zones does the continental USA have?

-2. What major countries only has one time zone?
+2. What major countries only have one time zone?

 3. True or false: there are some countries that are offset by 15 and 30 minutes?